merivale/victor/README.md

 There is also another, more specific reason why the direction in which we model the semantic function matters, and it is based on the phenomenon of ambiguity.
 The decision to treat the message as a function of the sentence forces us into an uncomfortable theoretical position, whereby ambiguous sentences are, from the semantic point of view, quite simply impossible.
 This may be fine for unambiguous artificial languages, but since the sentences of natural languages are typically rife with ambiguity, philosophers have no option but to offer syntactic or pragmatic accounts of this - as they see it - messy and unwelcome feature of the real world.
 I argue (though not here) that these accounts are unsatisfactory.
 What we need are *semantic* explanations of ambiguity.
 By modelling languages as codes, i.e. as functions from messages to sentences, semantic explanations of ambiguity become possible.
 The explanation in general is that the encoding function of an ambiguous language is not one-to-one, but many-to-one.
 In other words, ambiguous languages are *lossy* codes, which do not preserve in their output strings all of the information in their input messages.
 More than this, however, by articulating the English encoding function, we are able to see precisely how and why various English ambiguities arise.

 (The obverse of ambiguity is the phenomenon of *stylistic variance*, whereby the same information is encoded in more than one sentence.
-Stylistic variance includes optional abbreviations (`"She is not hungry"`/`"She's not hungry"`/`"She isn't hungry"`), word order (`"He left yesterday"`/`"Yesterday he left"`), and a few other as well.
+Stylistic variance includes optional abbreviations (`"She is not hungry"`/`"She's not hungry"`/`"She isn't hungry"`), word order (`"He left yesterday"`/`"Yesterday he left"`), and a few other things as well.
 It poses no threat to the code analogy.
 It simply means that we must build stylistic as well as informational choices into the code.
 The better to focus on the latter for now, my model does not yet include any stylistic variables, insisting on just one "canonical" output for every infomational combination.
 In a later iteration, however, I do intend to add some stylistic arguments to my function.)

 ## 2. The Source